elisagdelope/ESM2-bindingsites/README.md

 ## Training procedure

-This model was finetuned on ~549K protein sequences from the UniProt database.
+This model was finetuned with LoRA on ~549K protein sequences from the UniProt database.
 The dataset can be found [here](https://huggingface.co/datasets/AmelieSchreiber/binding_sites_random_split_by_family_550K).
 The model obtains the following test metrics: